 No one wants to do business with a faceless corporation or a shell company.
 And yet, everyday I run across another ecommerce company that’s selling stuff online with absolutely no hint of who’s behind the curtain.

 No “about us” page.
 No blog.
+No social media links.
 No background, history or purpose, other than making a few bucks.